calblueprint/immigration-justice-project/docs/dev/retool/workflow.md

 ### More Resources

 For more information, refer to the official Supabase documentations on [creating REST API routes](https://supabase.com/docs/guides/api/creating-routes).
 Another tool that may be helpful is the [official SQL to REST API Translator](https://supabase.com/docs/guides/api/sql-to-rest) provided by Supabase.

+Another helpful way to figure out how to structure your REST API call is to structure your action using the [JavaScript client library](https://supabase.com/docs/reference/javascript/start), then view the network requests the library makes using the network tab in your browser dev tools.